 c.
 As a variance made pursuant to SB 834, non-certificated P.O.C. employees may be substituted for full-time certificated firefighters subject to the following conditions:

-1. All vacancies in the 1st and 2nd slots greater than four hours shall be filled according to paragraphs (2) and (3) of this section, regardless of whether the chief is present or not.
+1. All vacancies in the 1st and 2nd slots greater than four hours shall be filled according to this section.

-2. The first (1st)slot vacancy may be filled with a Paid-On-Call firefighter (“sleeper”) who meets the minimum training standards specified below.
+2. The earliest approved (first) vacancy may be filled with a Paid-On-Call firefighter (“sleeper”) who meets the minimum training standards specified below.
 If no qualified P.O.C. is available, the vacancy will be filled by a certificated full-time firefighter according to the rotation system.

-3. The second (2nd) slot vacancy shall be filled by a bargaining unit member according to the rotation system.
-If all bargaining unit members pass the assignment, the least senior full-time firefighter on the off-going shift shall be required to work overtime at the City’s discretion
+3. The second earliest approved (second) vacancy shall be filled by a bargaining unit member according to the rotation system.
+If all bargaining unit members pass the assignment, the firefighter with the least forced hours according to the rotation list shall be required to work overtime

 (ie a “Force-back”).

 4. Emergency vacancies in the 3rd or 4th slots shall be filled by a bargaining unit member according to the overtime rotation system as provided in paragraph 3.
 (Non-emergency 3rd and 4th vacancies shall not be granted.)

+5. Effective May 1, 2016, if the vacancy is the lieutenant, only a firefighter with Fire Officer I certification may fill the vacancy.

+6. Separate non-overlapping vacancies within a shift will be considered first vacancies for the purposes of fill back.

 d.
 The minimum training standards for P.O.C. “sleepers” shall be as follows: